skip to main content

 You can also call into a Zoom meeting using your phone.
 Calling in will give you access to a Zoom webinar or video call even without an internet connection.
 But it’s audio-only, so you won’t be able to see anyone’s video feed or see if someone is sharing their screen.

-To enter a Zoom call by phone, dial +1-877-853-5257 or +1-855-880-1246 and enter the meeting’s ID.
+To enter a Zoom call by phone, look for the correct phone number on your invite and enter the meeting’s ID.
 You also may need to enter a passcode, depending on how the host has set up the call.
-If you can’t connect through those numbers, try one of the other Zoom dial-in numbers that we listed above in our section on calling into Zoom meetings.

 Author -